pubnub/c-core/README.md

 - `openssl`: Modules and Makefile(s) for OpenSSL (on POSIX and Windows)

+- `mbedtls`: Modules for MBedTLS

 - `cpp`: Modules, Makefile(s) and examples for the C++ wrapper

 - `qt`: Modules, Qt projects and examples for Qt

-- `freertos` : Modules and Makefile for the FreeRTOS
+- `freertos` : Modules and Makefile for the FreeRTOS and ESP32 platforms

 - `microchip_harmony` : Modules and project for Microchip MPLAB Harmony